Skip to main content

 About Belize

 Belize is sandwiched between Guatemala to the west and south, Mexico to the north, and the Caribbean Sea to the east.
 Formerly known as British Honduras, Belize became an independent nation in 1981.
-The population is just about 420,000 so it is a relatively small country.
-Everyone speaks English, as it is the official language.
-You’ll also hear some native islanders speaking English-based Belizean Creole.
+The population is just about 480,000 so it is a relatively small country.
+Most everyone speaks English, as it is the official language, although you’ll also hear some native islanders speaking English-based Belizean Creole.

-Sporting an incredible barrier reef (the second largest in the world), beautiful Mayan temples, stunning natural attractions, as well as an abundance of sunshine and tropical breezes, Belize is a superb destination for someone looking to experience something different.
-For travelers, there are a range of options for accommodations, but since there are few large all-inclusive resorts, the islands (cayes, pronounced “KEYS”) provide a unique opportunity to become part of island life.
+Sporting the second largest barrier reef in the world, beautiful Mayan temples, stunning natural attractions, as well as an abundance of sunshine and tropical breezes, Belize is a superb destination for someone looking to experience something different.
+For travelers, there are a range of options for accommodations, but since there are few large all-inclusive resorts, the islands (cayes, pronounced “KEYS”) provide a unique opportunity to become part of true Caribbean-island life.